Mentor / Naturalist

 Mentors must be 24 years of age or older.
 Mentors must also have passion, expertise, and experience in teaching children in an outdoor environment.
 A background in natural resources, physical science, or environmental education is preferred, but not necessary.

-First year Mentors must commit to our full season, which runs from May 29 to August 10, 2018.
+First year Mentors must commit to our full season, which runs from May 30 to August 10, 2023.
 Please only apply if you can make that commitment.
+Additionally, we have 4-6 weeks of school programs in the spring and fall we will hire a few mentors to work.
+A full season contract for spring, summer, and fall is appoximately April 15-October 15.
 Returning Mentors may work on a session basis, depending on our needs.

 All staff sign a camp covenant, which holds our community to high standards of behavior while employed at Green River Preserve.
 This covenant includes a commitment not to do illegal drugs or drink alcohol on GRP property.
 These actions are grounds for immediate dismissal from your job.
 If you cannot honestly make this commitment, please do not apply.

 Wilderness First Responder or Wilderness First Aid is preferred.
-All Mentors must must be CPR/First Aid/AED certified by the American Red Cross.
-If it’s not possible for you to acquire this certification before camp, we offer this certification for $30 during staff training.
+All Mentors must must have Wilderness First Aid or Wilderness First Responder.
+If it’s not possible for you to acquire this certification before camp, we offer the WFA course the weekend prior to staff training beginning.

-We have a strict no-dog policy for seasonal staff.
+We have a strict no-pet policy for seasonal staff.
 If you wish for a dog or other pet to reside on site, please do not apply.